Vietnam railways – HCMC to Da Nang, Vietnam

 Your trip overview – Airbnb

-I went to PV 4-5 times in a row on my Southwest (SWA) Airlines credit card for free using points.
-I have played the travel credit card game for most of my life and couldn’t tell you how many cards I have opened/closed/opened/closed …
+I went to Puerto Vallarta four to five trips in a row flying free on points using my Southwest Airlines credit card.
+I’ve been playing the travel credit-card game for most of my adult life, and honestly, I couldn’t even tell you how many cards I’ve opened, closed, reopened, and closed again.

 morningmarg

-Here is a walking tour of two of the phases, including the newest phase on the top right that is just finishing.
+Below is a walking tour of two of the phases, including the newest phase in the top right, which is just finishing up.
+If you’re going to survive Mondays, you might as well do it with ocean views and questionable decision-making. đŸč

-If golf were more like hockey, I would play more, as you can drop the guy next to you for chirping your game!
+If golf were more like hockey, I’d play a lot more—mainly because you could legally drop the guy next to you for chirping your swing.

 Varna, Bulgaria – The black sea!

-Once I landed and cleared Customs, I went straight to the Wizz app to see what was available, le knowing the Varna flight left a few hours after I landed, having done prior research.
-Boom, the first flight was booked, and I was off to the ticket counter to better understand the baggage rules.
+Once I landed and cleared Customs in London, I went straight to the Wizz app to see what was available. l knew the Varna flight left a few hours after I landed, having done prior research.

-My first Wizz all you can fly flight went off without a hitch after screwing myself not checking in online.
-If you want to know more about the Wizz pass, you can check or my blog here.
+If you want to know more about the Wizz Pass, you can check my blog here.

-Being Ukranian, the prices were right up may alley too!
-I paid under $5 for some awesome cabbage soup with a roll and drink.
-The buses and Ubers were also very inexpensive to tour the city.
+Being Ukrainian, the prices were right up my alley!
+I paid under $5 for some awesome cabbage soup with a roll and a drink.

 Rocky8